 This ring light actually has a groove where you can slide it on top of your phone, laptop, monitor, camera, and so on.

 But don’t be concerned, because even though it’s small, it’s still quite powerful.

 Who is it best for?

-Even though this light won’t replace your standard streaming light, it’s still quite a powerful LED light that you can always carry around with you.
+Even though this light won’t replace your standard streaming light, it’s still quite a powerful LED light you can always carry around.

 It can fit in your pocket and can be easily recharged using a USB cable.

-So if you’re someone who is always on the go and hates to carry around your streaming lights, then this is a great tool to have at any moment.
+So if you’re always on the go and hate to carry around your streaming lights, this is a great tool to have at any moment.

 One of the best features of this light is actually the simplest one – it has a groove on the side that you can use to mount it on any device.

-Lastly, there are 3 brightness options – dim, medium, and maximum, that are adjustable by using buttons on the side.
+Lastly, 3 brightness options – dim, medium, and maximum- are adjustable by using buttons on the side.

 Things to Consider When Buying a Cheap Lighting for Streaming